Proposed Community Center and Park

 Plat book of Monroe County, New York.
 Plate 33 (1924) shows you the location of George H Clark’s Property and where the proposed park would have been

 In the civic planning process timing can be crucial and the summer of 1929 was definitely the wrong time.
-The County was in the process of acquiring land for Churchville, Mendon Ponds, and Ellison Parks, and by the time any one gave the Greece project any consideration is was the beginning of the Great Depression.
+The County was in the process of acquiring land for Churchville, Mendon Ponds, and Ellison Parks, and by the time any one gave the Greece project any consideration was the beginning of the Great Depression.
 The thought of pur chasing more land was the last thing on anyone’s mind.

 The particular parcel of land that the Greece Planning Board was interested in was owned by George H. Clark, one of the most well-known and wealthiest individuals in Monroe County at the time.
 At the age of 24, he and his father purchased stock in the Eastman Dry Plate & Film Company, thereby becoming one of the original investors in what would become the Eastman Kodak Company.